-Nakagawa: International Harmonization of Economic Regulations; Oxford University Press, 2011 Teaching activities and methods: lecture
+Nakagawa: International Harmonization of Economic Regulations; Oxford University Press, 2011

+Teaching activities and methods: lecture Assessment: written and/or oral exam

 190592314 Autonomous Driving Technologies and Impact

 This module offers supplementary and in-depth course content as a combination of electives.
 Students choose their additional training area and deepen their core competences by choosing adequate electives.
 Courses are offered in the areas of environmental chemistry and emission control, international energy and mobility law, environmental system aspects, sustainable facility management as well as autonomous driving technologies and their impacts.